The nearer a man comes to a calm mind, the closer he is to strength.

 21 September 1895 – 9 December 1935

 A strange aircraft took to the air in 1923.
-It was the autogyro, an aeroplane with both a propeller and a rotor, invented by a Spanish engineer Juan de la Cierva.
-Today, the autogiro is only flown by enthusiasts, having been superseded by the more manoeuvrable helicopter.
-The most important feature of helicopter design, however, which are the complicated mechanics at the hub of the rotor, was established in Cierva’s autogiros.
+It was the autogyro, an aeroplane with both a propeller and a rotor, invented by a Spanish engineer, Juan de la Cierva.
+Today, the autogyro is only flown by enthusiasts, having been superseded by the more manoeuvrable helicopter.
+The most important feature of helicopter design, however, which are the complicated mechanics at the hub of the rotor, was established in Cierva’s autogyros.

-The estate of Juan de la Cierva in Santo Angel, Mercia
+The estate of Juan de la Cierva in Santo Angel, Murcia

 University in Madrid